epam/EPAM-AI-RUN-Marketplace/README.md

 ### ⚠️ Warning

-EPAM AI/Run™ for AWS Migration and Modernization relies on a PostgreSQL database deployed by default in the EKS cluster.
+EPAM AI/Run™ for AWS Migration and Modernization relies on manged AWS RDS (PostgreSQL) database.
-Please consider whether you want to deploy the database in the EKS cluster or use AWS RDS instead.
+Please consider whether you want to deploy the database as a pod in the EKS cluster or use AWS RDS instead (default behaviour).

 This bash script uses the default AWS profile for deploying the infrastructure.
 Ensure your default profile is properly configured with the necessary credentials and permissions before running the script